José González – Executive Director

 Alfonso was born in agricultural Hollister, CA but grew up in Oakland.
 His interest in the outdoors was sparked from an Outdoor Leadership class he took at San Francisco State University, from which he later received a B.S. in Recreation, Parks, and Tourism Administration.
 When he realized that backpacking existed, he made a personal goal of learning how to backpack.
 Little did he know that this interest would turn into a lifelong passion and career.
 It began with a Yosemite backpacking trip and evolved into positions with Bay Area Wilderness Training, Grand Teton National Park, Yellowstone National Park, Alcatraz National Park, and Virgin Islands National Park.
 He quickly realized that he had a passion for the outdoors and education!
 With those two things in his heart he packed up all of his swim suits and sunscreen bottles and left his Virgin Islands position to to pursue a graduate degree in Jackson Hole, Wyoming.
 He is currently working towards a Masters of Science in Natural Science Education at Teton Science School.
 In September of 2016, Alfonso will be promoting the Latino Outdoors mission from Laramie, Wyoming.
 In May of 2016, Outdoor 30 Under 30 recognized Alfonso as a young outdoor professional who is “challenging the status quo and driving the outdoor industry forward.”

-As a Latino Outdoors Coordinator for the state of Wyoming, Alfonso will work to connect Latino families and young adults to the outdoors.
+As a Latino Outdoors Coordinator for the state of Washington, Alfonso will work to connect Latino families and young adults to the outdoors.